 When traveling on a budget, working with a flexible schedule can help.
 Last year, travelers departing from Los Angeles to New York from the same airline on the morning of Thanksgiving Day and returning on the following Saturday (instead of Sunday) spent $509 – $619, helping to save about 50 percent in transportation costs.
 (Photo: Daz /SWAN MAN)

 If you don’t need to make an appearance on the holiday proper and simply want to visit friends or family during the holiday season, airlines often experience “dead weeks” between Thanksgiving and Christmas.
 This inactivity in airport terminals is a result of fewer business trips over the holiday months.

-For instance, last year a round trip ticket from LAX to NYC departing on Tuesday, December 13 and returning Sunday, December 18 only ran around $408 with Delta Airlines.
+For instance, in 2011 a round trip ticket from LAX to NYC departing on Tuesday, December 13 and returning Sunday, December 18 only ran around $408 with Delta Airlines.
 By traveling between holidays, you can enjoy Thanksgiving leftovers and drop-off gifts in time for Christmas all in one trip.